Sponsor Refugees support communities to resettle refugee families to their local neighbourhood and support them to build

 - We are asking communities to welcome refugee families through the Community Sponsorship scheme.
 We can support you throughout the journey.

 - Refugee resettlement were suspended in March 2020 due to Covid-19.
 We called on the UK Government to urgently resume resettlement, and in December 2020, flights finally resumed.

 Key facts and figures

-- Since 2016, over 100 communities have welcomed more than 500 refugees through the Community Sponsorship scheme.
+- Since 2016, over 350 communities across the UK have welcomed more than 600 refugees through the Community Sponsorship scheme.

 - Research by University of Birmingham found that Community Sponsorship contributes to more outward looking, open and inclusive communities, and more positive attitudes towards refugees.